blaster151/fp-3/LAWS.md

 > **Doc tags:** `Registry Path`, `Witness Builder`, and `Check` highlight how LAWS.md entries map into `markov-oracles.ts` and adapter code.
 The stub generator reads those fields to verify that documented oracles have concrete scaffolds.

+## Registry linkage at a glance

+`LAWS.md` serves as the contributor-facing index for every registered law, while the runtime looks to the TypeScript catalogues for executable descriptors.
+Each Markdown entry mirrors a `registryPath` defined in files such as `relative/relative-laws.ts`.
+Oracle enumerators (for example `RelativeMonadOracles`, `RelativeAlgebraOracles`, and `RelativeCompositionOracles`) load those descriptors when producing diagnostics so the emitted results reuse the same paths that appear in this document.
+In short, the Markdown keeps humans oriented, and the registry modules provide the programmatic entry points that law-checking tooling evaluates.

 > **Notation:** We use “source/target” (aka domain/codomain) and write composition as \(g \circ f = \texttt{compose(g, f)}\); identity morphisms appear as \(\mathrm{id}_A\) in prose and `id(A)` in code.

 ## Category-theoretic scaffolding